-Services not covered by Medicare Not covered under any condition Covered only under specific conditions Medicare Part B prescription drugs for travel outside the U.S. and its territories. ✓ Naturopath services (uses natural or alternative treatments).
-Naturopathic services are included as part of a combined annual benefit limit.
-Refer to the "Naturopathic (supplemental)" section of the medical benefit.
+Services not covered by Medicare Not covered under any condition Covered only under specific conditions Medicare Part B prescription drugs for travel outside the U.S. and its territories.
+Not covered under any condition Naturopath services (uses natural or alternative treatments).
+Once the combined annual Naturopathic services are included as part of a combined annual benefit limit.
+Refer to the Naturopathic (supplemental) section of the medical benefit. benefit maximum is met, any additional services are not covered under any condition.
 Orthopedic shoes or supportive devices for the feet (including custom molded orthotic inserts for non-custom molded shoes) Shoes that are part of a leg brace and are included in the cost of the brace.
 Orthopedic or therapeutic shoes for people with diabetic foot disease.
-Personal items in your room at a hospital or a skilled nursing facility, such as a telephone or a television. √ Private room in a hospital.
+Over the counter (OTC) is not covered outside of the supplemental benefit program described in the OTC section of the medical benefit chart.
+OTC is covered only under specific conditions per supplemental benefit per medical benefit chart.
+Personal items in your room at a hospital or a skilled nursing facility, such as a telephone or a television.
+Not covered under any condition Private room in a hospital.
 Covered only when medically necessary.
-Psychological enrichment or self-help programs for mentally healthy individuals. ✓ Radial keratotomy, LASIK surgery, and other low vision aids. ✓ Refraction services associated with non-routine (medical) vision exams ✓ Reversal of sterilization procedures and/or non-prescription contraceptive supplies. ✓ Routine foot care Some limited coverage provided according to Medicare guidelines (e.g., if you have diabetes).
-Additional routine podiatry services are covered as described in Section 2.1 (Medical Benefits Chart) under "Podiatry services" for certain chronic conditions.
+Psychological enrichment or self-help programs for mentally healthy individuals.
+Not covered under any condition Radial keratotomy, LASIK surgery, and other low vision aids.
+Not covered under any condition Refraction services associated with non-routine (medical) vision exams Not covered under any condition Reversal of sterilization procedures and/or non-prescription contraceptive supplies.
+Not covered under any condition

-Services not covered by Medicare Not covered under any condition Covered only under specific conditions Sales Tax ✓ Services considered not reasonable and necessary, according to Original Medicare standards √ Services such as drug claims and diagnostic tests (not including at-home Covid tests covered by Medicare) or services, are excluded from your benefit if they are ordered or prescribed by you for your own benefit, or are provided or prescribed by a person who resides in your home or is a member of your family.
-"Member of your family" for this purpose refers to any person who could possibly inherit from you under the interstate succession law of any state, as well as any inlaw, step relative, foster parent, or domestic partner of you or any such person.
-Covered only under specific conditions "Emergency services only as defined by the Centers for Medicare and Medicaid Services (CMS)."
-Treatment or counseling in the absence of illness, including marriage counseling. ✓ Services provided in Veterans Affairs (VA) facilities). √
+Services not covered by Medicare Not covered under any condition Covered only under specific conditions Routine foot care Some limited coverage provided according to Medicare guidelines (e.g., if you have diabetes).
+Additional routine podiatry services are covered as described in Section 2.1 (Medical Benefits Chart) under Podiatry services for certain chronic conditions.
+Sales Tax and Shipping/Handling Fees Not covered under any condition Services considered not reasonable and necessary, according to Original Medicare standards Not covered under any condition Services such as drug claims and diagnostic tests (not including at-home Covid tests covered by Medicare) or services, are excluded from your benefit if they are ordered or prescribed by you for your own benefit, or are provided or prescribed by a person who resides in your home or is a member of your family.
+Member of your family for this purpose refers to any person who could possibly inherit from you under the interstate succession law of any state, as well as any in-law, step relative, foster parent, or domestic partner of you or any such person.
+Covered only under specific conditions Emergency services only as defined by the Centers for Medicare and Medicaid Services (CMS) .
+Not covered under any condition